 - B1 Use and interpret data. - B2 Evaluate arguments and evidence in written/spoken texts. - B3 Read academic texts with some degree of analytical skill. - B4 Argue a case orally or in writing. - B5 (where required) Use quantitative techniques related to business issues.

-These skills are best taught and learned through practice, although the Study Skills module will provide students with advice on what is expected of UK students and strategies for developing these skills.
-The final project in particular reinforces B1- B4.
+These skills are best taught and learned through practice.
+The Study Skills module will provide students with advice on what is expected of UK students and strategies for developing these skills.